-I would like to thank the present Board of Trustees for their regular input and guidance.
-Special thanks go to the Chairperson, Mr. Christo van Wyk, who is always so passionate and committed to what we do.
+I must also thank the present Board of Trustees for their regular input and guidance.
+Special thanks must go to the Chairperson, Mr. Christo van Wyk, who truly remains passionate and committed to what we do, despite often trying circumstances.